markuspoerschke/markus.poerschke.nrw/content/blog/2019-10-20-install-ackee-on-dokku-server.en.md

 title: "Run Ackee on a self-hosted Dokku server"
 date: 2019-10-20
 slug: "run-ackee-on-dokku"
+description: "Tutorial: For the range measurement on websites, the analysis tool "Ackee" can be installed on a self-hosted docu server."
 ---

 [Ackee](https://ackee.electerious.com) is an analytics tool that captures statistics about website visits.